-In addition to liabilities, the statement of net position and the governmental funds balance sheet reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-The District has the following items that qualify for reporting in this category:
+In addition to liabilities, the statement of net position and governmental funds balance sheet reports a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets or fund balance that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.